 3.1 Many companies in Relevant Sectors (especially internet-based companies) provide tailored products or services and leverage on their substantial shareholders' main businesses or platform to promote its products or services.
 This reliance can lead to extensive connected transactions under the Listing Rules

-3.4 The Exchange notes that the business models of many companies in Relevant Sectors at the early stage of their development often extensively use the services offered by the businesses of their parent company, or another connected person, to facilitate their own products or services.
+3.4 The Exchange notes that the business models of many companies in Relevant Sectors at the early stage of their development often extensively use the services offered by the businesses of their parent company, or another connected person, to facilitate the sales and marketing of their own products or services.
 For example, a new applicant may promote its products or services using the internet based social network platform of its parent company.
-Companies in Relevant Sectors often have a high degree of dependence on their parent company or another connected person's platform and are unable to reduce their level of reliance in the foreseeable future given the nature of their industry and businesses.
-The reliance is typically not mutual and complementary and usually more important to the applicant than the parent company at the time of listing.
-It is also unlikely that the applicant will be able to switch to using another platform, given the competition in the industry.
+Companies in Relevant Sectors often have a high degree of reliance on their parent company or another connected person’s platform.
+Given the nature of their industry and businesses, new applicants are usually unable to reduce their level of reliance in the foreseeable future.
+Further, such reliance is typically not mutual and complementary and is usually more important to the new applicant than the parent company at the time of listing.
+It is also unlikely that the new applicant will be able to switch to using another platform, given the competition in the industry.

-3.7.
-The business models of many companies in Relevant Sectors often leverage on the platform of their parent company, or another connected person, to facilitate their own products or services.
-Such an arrangement constitutes a continuing connected transaction under the Listing Rules, for which the new applicant is required to set a monetary annual cap.
-However, in such cases it is not uncommon for the new applicant to structure the payment for the use of such services as a percentage of the applicant's revenue generated through the connected person's platform.
+3.7 The business models of many companies in Relevant Sectors often leverage on the platform of their parent company, or another connected person, to facilitate sales and marketing of their own products or services.
+Such an arrangement constitutes a continuing connected transaction under the Listing Rules, for which issuers are required to set a monetary annual cap.
+However, in such cases it is common for the new applicant to structure the payment for the use of such services as a percentage of the new applicant’s revenue generated through the connected person’s platform.
 The Exchange evaluates connected transactions carefully on a case-by-case basis.
-When an applicant derives a significant portion of its turnover and/or net profit from continuing connected transactions and/or other connected transactions, the Exchange has the discretion to decide that the applicant is unsuitable for listing because there is an extreme reliance on another parties even if it meets all the factors in paragraph 3.5 of this guidance letter.
+(Updated in March 2019)

 Quantifying Caps for Continuing Connected Transactions

-3.8.
-There may be cases in which it is impractical for the applicant to accurately estimate the amount of payment required under a cooperative agreement for the use of the platform of the applicant's parent company or another connected person where the payment is based on transaction volume as they may have a short operating history or be in a growth phase such that historical revenues would not be very reliable for estimating future transaction volume.
-Imposing an arbitrary monetary cap may be unduly burdensome and not in the interests of the new applicant's shareholders after listing.
+3.8 There may be cases in which it is impractical for the new applicant to accurately estimate the amount of payment required under a cooperative agreement for the use of the platform of its parent company or another connected person where the payment is based on transaction volume as it may have a short operating history or be in a growth phase such that historical revenues would not be reliable for estimating future transaction volume.
+Imposing an arbitrary monetary cap may be unduly burdensome and not in the interests of the new applicant’s shareholders after listing.

-3.9.
-In relation to applicants in Relevant Sectors, the Exchange proposes to grant waivers from strict compliance with the requirement to set a monetary annual cap under the Listing Rules and allow the annual cap to be set as a formula on a case by case basis, provided that the applicant demonstrates the necessity for such an arrangement in the circumstances of its case and the formula to be adopted is in line with historical and prevailing commercial practices.
-The issuer will demonstrate to the Exchange that it merits the continuing connected transaction at the time it is to be renewed and that the circumstances continue to justify the granting of the waiver (for example if the business volume over the platform has sufficiently stabilised at that point so as to allow a monetary cap to be set).
+3.9 In relation to new applicants in Relevant Sectors, the Exchange proposes to grant waivers from strict compliance with the requirement to set a monetary annual cap under the Listing Rules and allow the annual cap to be set as a formula on a case-by-case basis, provided that the new applicant demonstrates the necessity for such an arrangement in the circumstances of its case and the formula to be adopted is in line with historical and prevailing commercial practices.
+The issuer will demonstrate to the Exchange that it merits the continuing connected transaction at the time it is to be renewed and that the circumstances continue to justify the granting of the waiver (e.g. if the business volume over the platform has sufficiently stabilised at that point so as to allow a monetary cap to be set).

 Extensive Use of Share Incentive Schemes

-3.10.
-Companies in Relevant Sectors often place greater emphasis on retaining and incentivising talented persons in order to develop their businesses.
+3.10 Companies in Relevant Sectors often place greater emphasis on retaining and incentivising talented persons in order to develop their businesses.
 This is often achieved through the grant of share options.
-These companies, particularly those in the stage of rapid growth, may find the existing 10% overall cap and the one percent cap on individual participants under Listing Rule 17.03
+These companies, particularly those in the stage of rapid growth, may find the existing 10% overall cap and the one percent cap on individual participants under Main Board Rule 17.03

 to be unduly restrictive and burdensome.
 Some companies may also find the limit of ten years for the securities under the option to be taken up to be too restrictive to allow them the flexibility to incentivise talents.

-3.12.
-An applicant that applies for such waiver should demonstrate the necessity for a higher cap/longer option period in its case and clear criteria for granting share options under the scheme.
-The Exchange also requires an applicant to disclose, in its listing document, the material terms of the scheme and the circumstances when it may grant options beyond the 10% limit under the Main Board Rules.
+3.12 A new applicant that applies for such waiver should demonstrate the necessity for a higher cap/ longer option period in its case and clear criteria for granting share options under the scheme.
+The Exchange also requires a new applicant to disclose, in its listing document, the material terms of the scheme and the circumstances when it may grant options beyond the 10% limit under the Main Board Rules.

 Unestablished Regulatory Environment

-3.14.
-If the relevant laws and regulations applicable to an applicant are still developing and are not expected to be promulgated in the near future, the Exchange would normally expect disclosure of the associated risks in the listing document to be sufficient.
-In these circumstances, we would not expect an applicant's legal opinion regarding the applicant's compliance with local laws and regulations that it submits to support its application to cover the applicant's compliance with the unimplemented laws and regulations.
+3.14 If the relevant laws and regulations applicable to a new applicant are still developing and are not expected to be promulgated in the near future, the Exchange would normally expect disclosure of the associated risks in the listing document to be sufficient.
+In these circumstances, we would not expect a new applicant's legal opinion regarding the new applicant's compliance with local laws and regulations to cover its compliance with the unimplemented laws and regulations.